sanskriti16/robustest_documentation_source/projectdashboard.rst

 In addition to providing you the details about the build, this section of the Dashboard also allows you to perform the following tasks:

-* *Upload New Build* - Clicking on this button enables you to manually upload an app build from a chosen location to the project
+* :bolditalic:`Upload New Build` - Clicking on this button enables you to manually upload an app build from a chosen location to the project
-* *Get selected Build URL* - Clicking on this button copies to the clipboard, the URL to download the currently selected build in the project.
+* :bolditalic:`Get selected Build URL` - Clicking on this button copies to the clipboard, the URL to download the currently selected build in the project.
 On pasting this URL on a browsr tab and hitting enter, the user is able to download the currently selected build onto their computer.
-* *Delete Selected Build* - Clicking on this button deletes the currently selected build from the project.
+* :bolditalic:`Delete Selected Build` - Clicking on this button deletes the currently selected build from the project.
 Only a project member with admin privileges can delete a build.

 **2. Team**